 All authors, academics and researchers employed by the University of Oxford, are strongly encouraged to deposit their manuscripts, even if they are not senior or corresponding authors.
+This includes visiting fellows and professors.
 This requirement does not apply to DPhil students.

 All articles accepted after the 1st April 2016 are expected to be deposited within 3 months of acceptance, regardless of the institution (even if the researcher was at another institution at the time).
 Outputs may be submitted by either institution for a researcher who has moved to another university.